pikatoste/test.sh/README.md

 ## Usage

-You must source test.sh in your test script.
-If test.sh is included in your project, you may want to reference it relative to the script location:
+You must source test.sh in your test script, after function definitions and before any commands.
+If test.sh is included in your project, you may want to reference it relative to the script location.
+The sequence to source test.sh is:

 ```shell script
 [ "$REENTRANT" != 1 ] || return 0